nens/threedi-docs/source/e_2d_channel_breach_tutorial.rst

 #) Begin by clicking on a desired starting location for your channel.
 Next, click on the location where you want the channel to end.
 Ensure that the channel remains within the Digital Elevation Model (DEM).

-#) To stop drawing the channel, simply right-click.
+#) Right-click to stop drawing the channel.
 A popup screen with the Feature Attributes should now appear.

 #) Fill in the following parameters in the *channel* tab:

    * ID: filled in automatically
-   * Code: give your channel a code or name so you can later identify it
+   * Code: give your channel a code so you can identify it later
-   * Display name: give your channel a code or name so you can later identify it
+   * Display name: this is the name the channel will be displayed with in 3Di Live
    * Calculation type: Connected
    * Distance between calculation points [m]: 15
    * Connection nodes: filled in automatically

-#) Fill in the following parameters in for both connection nodes the *Connection nodes* tab:
+#) In the *Connection nodes* tab, fill in the following parameters for both connection nodes:

    * Connection node ID: filled in automatically
    * Node code: give your connection node a code or name so you can later identify it
    * Node initial water level [m]: 3
-   * Node storage area [m2]: 0.1
+   * Node storage area [m2]: Leave empty (*NULL*)

 #) Fill in the following parameters in the *Cross section locations* tab: